owncloud/ocis-charts/deployments/ocis-office/README.md

 $ helmfile sync
 ```

-This will deploy oCIS, the WOPI server, Collabora and OnlyOffice.
+This will deploy oCIS, Tika, the WOPI server, Collabora and OnlyOffice.

 ### Logging in